k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 To save flow as Actor:
 - Click **Actions** > Save as Actor in the Main menu of [Broadway flow window](/articles/99_Broadway/18_broadway_flow_window.md#main-menu).

-The newly created Actor Type can be added to any flow.
+The newly created Actor type can be added to any flow.

 [Click for more information about inner flows.](add a link).

 #### How Do I Export an Actor?

 You can export an Actor object and create an Actor Type, based on this object, to reuse this Actor.
-The export activity creates a new Actor Type which inherits the current Actor.
+The export activity creates a new Actor type which inherits the current Actor.
 The Actor is then added to the list of built-in Actors and can be used in other flows.

 To export an Actor:
 - Click **Export Actor** in [Actor's context menu](/articles/99_Broadway/18_broadway_flow_window.md#actors-context-menu).